-Published 25th June 2018
+Published 13th August 2018

 Medium-Term FTSE 100 Elliott Wave Analysis

-Published 15th February 2018 & amended 22nd May 2018 (chart only)
+Published 15th February 2018 & amended 19th July 2018 (last paragraph)

 The FTSE 100 has traced out a triangle structure, which ended in 2011.
 It looks similar to many other indices in continental Europe.
 We see the index take off to new highs despite short-term pullbacks.
 The light blue trend channel in the chart below is the beginning of cycle wave v.
 This wave is a secular bull market and will carry the FTSE higher for a major part of the coming decade.